 Location: Ul.
 Ivana pl.
 Zajca, 20000, Dubrovnik, Croatia

-Lokrum Island is a private island which is just 15 min ferry ride from the Old town of Dubrovnik.
-Boats to Lokrum Island depart every 30 mins.
+Lokrum Island is a private island just a 15-minute ferry ride from the Old Town of Dubrovnik.
+Boats to Lokrum Island depart every 30 minutes.

 Location: Lokrum, Dubrovnik, Croatia